jbrry/Enhanced-UD-Parsing/reproducibility/iwpt-2020/README.md

 - `u`: upos
 - `x`: xpos
 - `f`: morph feats
-- `b`: basic tree (head direction and distance features as well as embedding the dependency relation fromt the basic tree).
+- `b`: basic tree (head direction and distance features as well as embedding the dependency relation from the basic tree).

 The date is added to the metadata string to provide a unique identifier per each model and to help us keep track of model experiments.